 Mesh Crib Liner: Not necessarily a favorite, but something I considered essential for a few months when Logan first learned to roll over, was a mesh crib liner.
 It keeps them from getting any limbs stuck between the crib slates and waking themselves up.
 The mesh makes it safe for baby in case they’re mouth is up against it.
 We only used it for a few months, so we just got an inexpensive white one.

 Some sort of diaper bag is pretty much essential if you ever intend on leaving the house.
 I love the Skip Hop brand, but it’s definitely a personal choice.
 Most bags come with a portable changing pad too, which you’ll need too.
+We started out with the French Stripe bag pictured above, but eventually upgraded to the bigger Skip Hop Chelsea after a year to lug around all the toddler snacks!

 You’ll need a changing pad and changing pad covers (I recommend 2 covers).
 Also, Changing Pad Liners are great so you don’t have to change the covers as often.
 The Boppy kind are the best and I have two packs of three liners.